 Scotland has a vast deep-sea area stretching out to the 200 nautical mile boundary, encompassing a range of diverse habitats as well as economic resources such as fishing, oil and gas.
 In addition to scientific interest in the deep sea, policy makers are required to protect many of these poorly understood habitats and the often fragile ecology and biodiversity that they support.
-Increasing access to deep sea habitats and exposure through various media has also stimulated significant public curiosity in the life found in these deep, col, dark environments.
+Increasing access to deep sea habitats and exposure through various media has also stimulated significant public curiosity in the life found in these deep, cool and dark environments.

 A more holistic approach to studying the deep-sea is needed which requires engagement with researchers representing a variety of disciplines, including ecologists, chemists, physicists, modellers and climate scientists.
 These researchers have to be supported by technology that can operate remotely under extreme conditions.
 Only then can we truly begin to understand how the ecosystem functions.
-Deep sea researchers operating within the mASTS community have access to a variety of state of the art equipment, some of which has been specifically designed to operate and sample in the deepest parts of the world’s oceans.
+Deep sea researchers operating within the MASTS community have access to a variety of state of the art equipment, some of which has been specifically designed to operate and sample in the deepest parts of the world’s oceans.

 The challenge of conducting research in these extreme environments means that much of the science is by definition, cutting edge.
-However, use of modern technology, together with practical ingenuity is leading to novel discoveries including species and ecosytems new to science.
+However, use of modern technology, together with practical ingenuity is leading to novel discoveries including species and ecosystems new to science.